Find Your Perfect School

 Are jewelry design jobs available?

-The BLS reports little to no change between 2020 and 2030.
-Although additional positions may not be plentiful, retirees or others who have changed professions will need to be replaced, providing 3,800 openings per year over the next decade!
+The BLS reports a decline of 3% between 2022 and 2032.
+Although additional positions may not be plentiful, retirees or others who have changed professions will need to be replaced, providing 6,100 openings per year over the next decade!

 Do I need artistic abilities to be a Jewelry Designer?